valtyr/prisma-kysely/.changeset/modern-ghosts-grow.md

 "prisma-kysely": patch
 ---

-Respect mapped names for fields with enum types
+Respect mapped names for fields with enum types.
+(Thank you @fehnomenal 🇩🇪🎉)